-- Talk with the doctor if your child is pregnant, becomes pregnant, or is breast-feeding a baby.
-You will need to talk about the benefits and risks of using this drug.
+- Tell your doctor if you are pregnant, plan on getting pregnant, or are breast-feeding.
+You will need to talk about the benefits and risks to you and the baby.

-- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.
+- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

-- A very bad skin reaction (Stevens-Johnson syndrome/toxic epidermal necrolysis) may happen.
-It can cause very bad health problems that may not go away, and sometimes death.
-Get medical help right away if your child has signs like red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; or sores in the mouth, throat, nose, or eyes.
+- A severe skin reaction (Stevens-Johnson syndrome/toxic epidermal necrolysis) may happen.
+It can cause severe health problems that may not go away, and sometimes death.
+Get medical help right away if you have signs like red, swollen, blistered, or peeling skin (with or without fever); red or irritated eyes; or sores in your mouth, throat, nose, or eyes.

 - People with the flu can have nervous system problems and behavior problems that can lead to death.
 The chance may be higher in children.
-Call the doctor right away if your child has a change in thinking clearly and with logic, change in actions, speech problems, shakiness, seizures, or hallucinations
+Call your doctor right away if you have change in thinking clearly and with logic, change in the way you act, speech problems, shakiness, seizures, or hallucinations.

 - It is given as an infusion into a vein over a period of time.

-- Call your child’s doctor to find out what to do.
+- Call your doctor to find out what to do.

-- If you need to store this drug at home, talk with your child’s doctor, nurse, or pharmacist about how to store it.
+- If you need to store this drug at home, talk with your doctor, nurse, or pharmacist about how to store it.

-- If your child’s symptoms or health problems do not get better or if they become worse, call your child’s doctor.
+- If your symptoms or health problems do not get better or if they become worse, call your doctor.

-- Do not share your child’s drug with others and do not give anyone else’s drug to your child.
+- Do not share your drugs with others and do not take anyone else’s drugs.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.

 - Some drugs may have another patient information leaflet.
-If you have any questions about this drug, please talk with your child’s doctor, nurse, pharmacist, or other health care provider.
+If you have any questions about this drug, please talk with your doctor, nurse, pharmacist, or other health care provider.

 - If you think there has been an overdose, call your poison control center or get medical care right away.
 Be ready to tell or show what was taken, how much, and when it happened.

-- © 2016 Wolters Kluwer Clinical Drug Information, Inc. and its affiliates and/or licensors.
+© 2021 UpToDate, Inc. and its affiliates and/or licensors.
 All rights reserved.